markjprice/cs12dotnet8/docs/dotnet9.md

 After [downloading](https://dotnet.microsoft.com/download/dotnet/9.0) and installing .NET 9.0 SDK, follow the step-by-step instructions in the book and they should work as expected since the project file will automatically reference .NET 9.0 as the target framework.

+## Upgrading the target framework for a project

 To upgrade a project in the GitHub repository from .NET 8.0 to .NET 9.0 just requires a target framework change in your project file.

 Change this: